-If you're looking for IBM Informix Interview Questions, you are at right place.
+If you're looking for IBM Informix Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
-According to research IBM Informix market share of about 1.6%.
-So, You still have opportunity to move ahead in your career in Informix Dynamic Server.
-Mindmajix offers advanced IBM Informix Interview Questions that helps you in cracking your interview & acquire dream career.
+According to research IBM Informix has a market share of about 1.6%.
+So, You still have opportunity to move ahead in your career in IBM Informix Development.
+Mindmajix offers Advanced IBM Informix Interview Questions 2018 that helps you in cracking your interview & acquire dream career as IBM Informix Developer.

 Q. What is chunk in Informix?

 A chunk is a physical portion of disk on which Informix stores its data.
 A chunk can be either a raw partition or a file system file.
 Informix suggests that a chunk’s name be a symbolic link to the actual chunk.
 For example, if you are using /dev/rdsk/c6t0d0s1 as a chunk, you could create a symbolic link named /dev/informix/chunk1 that points to /dev/rdsk/c6t0d0s1.
 That way, if there are ever any problems with that disk, you could replace the disk with another one and just change the symbolic link.

 Q. What is the option or command used in Informix for finding which dbspace a database resides?

 Q. Mention the database server operating modes available for Informix?

 Informix IDS provide following modes:-

 1)Online mode -> This is the normal operating mode of the database server.